 This chapter has identified several logistical issues that would need to be addressed if a decision were made to implement birth cohort testing.
 A systematic testing programme would require substantial effort to establish (in terms of identifying the population, ensuring adequate laboratory capacity, quality assurance, etc.).
-If uptake is poor, the programme may be considered a failure since the one-off nature of the programme would not provide the opportunity to capture non-attendees.
+If uptake is poor, the programme may be considered a failure since the once-off nature of the programme would not provide the opportunity to capture non-attendees.

-Taking all of these factors into account, it is reasonable to suggest that implementation could initially pursue a pilot programme, which could be phased into wider practice over time.
+Taking all of these factors into account, it is reasonable to suggest that implementation could initially pursue a pilot programme to address these uncertainties.
 The programme could be informed by the preliminary learnings from the pilot to optimise coverage and identification of HCV diagnoses.
-Similar studies have been undertaken in France and Spain to inform national policy.
-(344, 388) Given the low prevalence, the sample size will be very important to ensure that a sufficiently large patient population is captured to provide a statistically meaningful power of effect.
-The practicalities of a pilot study, in terms of the time required to plan and run a study, as well as the budget required to provide a sufficiently large sample size, should be considered.
+Similar studies have been undertaken in France and Spain to inform national policy.^(349, 393) Given the low prevalence, the sample size will be very important to ensure that a sufficiently large patient population is captured to provide a statistically meaningful power of effect.
+However, there are many challenges associated with obtaining reliable estimates from seroprevalence studies and the uncertainty in the results must not be overlooked during interpretation of study findings.(400) The practicalities of a pilot study, in terms of the time required to plan and run a study, as well as the budget required to provide a sufficiently large sample size, should be considered.
 If few cases are picked up in a pilot then it may not be particularly informative for policy.